thoth-tech/documentation/docs/OnTrack/Multiple Organisations/Test Scenario Requirements.md

 **Conclusion**

-These test cases cover both backend and frontend functionalities comprehensively to ensure that the multi-organisation feature functions correctly and provides a seamless experience for users.
+These test cases cover both backend and frontend functionalities comprehensively to ensure that the multi-organisation feature functions correctly and provides a seamless experience for the users.